NightBlues/deploy-framework/README.md

-deploy-mode
+deploy-framework
 ===========

-Emacs minor mode that helps deploy your application onto test stand.
+Emacs lisp framework that helps you deploy your applications onto test stand.